StevenBlack/vocab/million-dollar-words.md

 Not to be confused with peccant (see peccant).
 A pleasantly sharp or spicy flavor.
 Good marinara sauce, Cajun ribs, Szechwan beef and chicken Vindaloo are all piquant.
 Classier than saying "hot," and having to explain you mean spicy.
-Pronounced (once your mouth cools down) PEEK-ANT OR PEEK-UNT.

 ### pismire